-- 66 There has been confusion around the election and selection processes of the tenant engagement system resulting in some buildings not having representation or those who had originally expressed interest no longer participating. - 66 Tenant Reps work in some buildings, but there should be accommodation for different methods of engagement.

-- 66 We no longer have Tenant Reps; we had an election to start a senior committee . - ..
-The committee is a good way to make positive changes; we are having out first meeting with the tenant community next week.
+- 66 There has been confusion around the election and selection processes of the tenant engagement system resulting in some buildings not having representation or those who had originally expressed interest no longer participating.99 - Control Con - We no longer have Tenant Reps; we had an election to start a senior committee .
+The committee is a good way to make positive changes; we are having out first meeting with the tenant community next week. ??